• Skip to primary navigation

 Ingredient Notes and Substitutions

-• Gluten free flour: My favorite gluten free flour blend is Bob's Red Mill 1 to 1 flour.
+• Flour: My favorite gluten free flour blend is Bob's Red Mill 1 to 1 flour.
 If you're using a different blend, make sure it contains xanthan gum.
 Otherwise, you can use AP flour if you are not looking to make these cookies gluten free.

 • Cinnamon and nutmeg: These are my favorite spices to use in these cookies!
 They truly give these cookies that pie-like flavor.